isabela-pf/internship/Best Practices for Accessible Real-Time Collaborat a51f9b7d834749308dbffe9ec544f4ec.md

 - Accessibility should be considered from the beginning.
 Many developers and designers think of accessibility very late and forget its core importance.
 - Accessibility should not be considered only for the sake of completing it as a check box, but for product brilliance.
 - One can start by solving general accessibility problems like adding alt texts for images and data and considering user testings for results.
-- It is recommended to build a proper team for accessibility and not consider it a responsibility of a particular group (or designers)
+- It is recommended to build a proper team for accessibility and not consider it a responsibility of a particular group (or designers).
 - It is not necessary to have inbuilt tools on your platform or adding a ton of features around accessibility, making the product feasible to use even with external accessibility tools can help a lot as most of the users might be already comfortable with their usual tools.
-For example - focus on the verbal output from different screen readers.
+For example - focus on the verbal output from different screen readers of different companies, some focuses on interface and some on the experience to dictate out.
 - It is recommended to divide the actions into input and output actions, then work on solving the accessibility problems.
-- A lot of areas in accessibility are yet to be worked on and require people to be able to test and give suitable inputs.
+- Accessibility requires people to test and give input.
 Solving a problem can get more manageable if you face the issue directly.

-### **Conclusions (or Results):**

-The audit results came out to be mostly doing the real-time collaborative functions such as sharing the document and collaborating on them online.

-- Actions were mostly easily performed using the “Tab” key on the keyboard for both VoiceOver and Keyboard shortcut audits.
-- Accessibility features available on Google docs don’t work at all, there are a number of features available like verbalise to screen reader, showing live edits.
-Most of them were not usable and insufficient information regarding their usage was provided on the internet.
-- Both the screen readers had different actions and outputs.
-Voiceover mainly focused on reading out the actions and experience, whereas NVDA mostly focused on reading out the interface.
-- For building accessible software and platforms, being able to read out the essential actions instead of just dictating out all action buttons and interface actions is essential.
-- Key features of building a software or web app or even a platform accessible are not discovered enough and need information and resources on this.
-- Response to every action, before the action taking place and after the action happened is critical to understand if it is effective or not and the desired results are shown.